 Discussion: Ways in which historians have used the texts to reconstruct political histories.

-Unit X: Colonialism and Rural Society: Evidence from Official Reports andthe types of records and reports produced.
+Unit X: Colonialism and Rural Society: Evidence from Official Reports

 - (a) Life of zamindars, peasants and artisans in the late 18th century. - (b) East India Company, revenue settlements and surveys. - (c) Changes over the nineteenth century.